AhmadWali04/Restaurant-Roulette/Database/README.md

 The choice to use a relational database structure stems from the choice to give all users a unique ID, which acts perfectly as a primary key for our list of dependencies.

+## Coding:
+The program uses two java files to interact with the database, RestaurantDatabase.java and UserDatabase.java

+The program interacts using Java as we are able to directly push the object oriented attributes into the database.
+All queiries, to read from the database can be done with SQL on Supabase where the database is built.